Riley Day: Early years

 Riley began her athletics career at the age of nine, when she was entered into her local Little Athletics club in her hometown of Beaudesert, Queensland by her mother.
 In 2014 at the age of 14, Day ran her first sub-12 100m time.
 Two years later, in 2016, she ran 23.51 (200m) in the Queensland schools championships and also ran a wind-assisted 11.39 in the 100 meters.
 Two months later she ran 11.36 (100m) and 23.52 (200m), winning the National schools title.

 Achievements

 Riley entered the public eye through her performances at the 2017 Nitro Athletics series.
 She then competed at the 2017 Commonwealth Youth Games in Nassau, Bahamas, winning gold in the 200 metres and silver in the 100 metres.
 From her performances she was invited to compete in the 200 metres at the 2017 World Championships in Athletics in London.

 Riley competed in the women's 200 metres at the 2017 World Championships in Athletics.
 She placed seventh in her heat with a time of 23.77s.

-She competed in the 200 metres at the 2018 Commonwealth Games on the Gold Coast, Australia.
-She made the semi-finals and ran fourth in her race, in a time of 23.24s.
+She competed in the 200 metres at the 2018 Commonwealth Games on the Gold Coast, Australia, after winning the Australian Athletics Titles in both the 100 meters and the 200 meters.
+At the Commonwealth Games, she made the semi-finals and ran fourth in her race, in a time of 23.24s.
 She missed out on a position in the final by 0.01s to Bianca Williams.

+Riley's other notable achievements include winning the silver medal at the 2019 World University Games in Naples, Italy, in the 200 meters as well as being a 2 x Oceania Champion, and a 3 x National Champion.